Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Shadow Generation

 \subsubsection{Shadow Generation for Image Composition}

-\begin{itemize} [leftmargin=*]
+\begin{itemize}[leftmargin=*]

-\item \textbf{ShadowGAN} \cite{zhang2019shadowgan} uses a GAN to craft realistic shadows for virtual objects in images.
-It features a generator and dual discriminators, ensuring shadows are appropriately shaped and harmonized with the scene's global lighting.
+\item \textbf{ShadowGAN}~\cite{zhang2019shadowgan} uses a GAN framework with dual discriminators to generate realistic shadows for virtual objects in natural scenes, ensuring geometric alignment and illumination consistency.

-\item \textbf{ARshadowGAN} \cite{liu2020arshadowgan} is a GAN model that adds shadows to virtual objects in augmented reality under single light conditions.
-It uses an attention mechanism to simplify shadow generation by modeling the relation between virtual object shadows and their real-world counterparts, without estimating illumination or 3D geometry.
+\item \textbf{ARShadowGAN}~\cite{liu2020arshadowgan} adds shadows to virtual objects in augmented reality under single-light settings using an attention-based generator. \xwhu{It learns the correspondence between real and virtual shadows without explicit 3D geometry or light estimation, enabling lightweight deployment.}

-\item \textbf{SSN} \cite{sheng2021ssn} offers a real-time interactive system for creating controllable soft shadows in photos using 2D object masks.
-It uses dynamic shadow generation and environmental light maps to train its network, resulting in varied soft shadow data.
-Also, it predicts ambient occlusion to enhance realism.

-\item \textbf{SSG} \cite{sheng2022controllable} introduces pixel height, a novel geometry representation that enables precise control over shadow direction and shape in image compositing.
-This method uses projective geometry for hard shadow calculation and includes a trained U-Net to add softness to the shadows.

-\item \textbf{SGRNet} \cite{hong2022shadow} is a two-stage network, which first employs a generator to create a shadow mask by merging foreground and background, and then predicts shadow parameters and fills the shadow area, producing an image with realistic shadows.